Women face up to 20-year delays in endometriosis diagnosis, UAE experts warn

-Women with endometriosis can face a wait of up to 20 years to be diagnosed, UAE doctors have said.
+Women with endometriosis can face a wait of up to 20 years before the disease is diagnosed, UAE doctors have said.

 Delays in diagnosis can be due to non-specific symptoms and low levels of awareness about the condition in the community.

-“There may also be biases or stereotypes that downplay women's pain or dismiss their concerns, contributing to delayed diagnosis and inadequate support,” Dr Preeti Tandon, consultant gynaecologist at Fakeeh University Hospital in Dubai who specialises treating patient with the disease, told The National.
+“There may also be biases or stereotypes that downplay women's pain or dismiss their concerns, contributing to delayed diagnosis and inadequate support,” Dr Preeti Tandon, consultant gynaecologist at Fakeeh University Hospital in Dubai who specialises in treating patients with the disease, told The National.

-Endometriosis is a chronic disease in which tissue similar to the lining of the uterus grows outside of the uterus.
+Endometriosis is a chronic condition in which tissue similar to the lining of the uterus grows outside of the organ.

 It is often associated with severe, life-impacting pelvic pain and fertility issues, according to the World Health Organisation.